READING

 • Specific reading focussed days such as World Book Day.

-• Supporting library activities such as story telling sessions and the summer reading challenge.
+• Supporting library activities such as story-telling sessions and the summer reading challenge.

 • School Book Fair week.